apache/spark/docs/mllib-collaborative-filtering.md

 calling `.rdd()` on your `JavaRDD` object.
 A self-contained application example that is equivalent to the provided example in Scala is given below:

-Refer to the [`ALS` Java docs](api/java/org/apache/spark/mllib/recommendation/ALS.html) for details on the API.
+Refer to the [`ALS` Java docs](api/java/org/apache/spark/mllib/recommendation/ALS.html) for more details on the API.

 {% include_example java/org/apache/spark/examples/mllib/JavaRecommendationExample.java %}
 </div>